bbalet/jorani/README.md

 ## Status

-This project is under development.
+This project is being tested.
 An online demo is available here : http://demo.leave-management-system.org/ Use bbalet / bbalet for login / password.
 Be nice and don't screw up the data of the demo.

 ## Features